Vatsim-Scandinavia/controlcenter/docs/index.md

     ---

-    Production installation for your own subdivision and get running with a self-hosted instance
+    Production installation for your own division and get running with a self-hosted instance

     [:octicons-arrow-right-24: Installation](installation.md)